yodarunamok/dbpipe-php/README.md

 - Query syntax makes sense without prior knowledge of the class.
 - In PHP arrays have some very powerful, object-like behavior; so that's leveraged where it makes sense.

-Now to make it work...
-Heh!

---Chris Hansen

 Initial thoughts on data sources to support:
 - `PGS` - PostgreSQL (this should also give us CockroachDB for free)
 - `FMD` - FileMaker Data API